 At The O'Neill Centre Long Term Care Home, we take pride in our employees, so your qualifications are important to us.
 We use them to get to know you and see if we are a good fit for each other.
 The qualifications needed to join our family at The O'Neill Centre are as follows:

 Current registration with the CNO as a Registered Nurse in the Extended Class (Primary Health Care or Adult) and entitled to practice (required),

 Experience in long-term care, with providing empathetic care for the elderly,

 Experience providing leadership and supervision in any healthcare environment.

 Must have a clear vulnerable sector screen, no older than 6 months, TB test results less than 6 months old, must be able to provide three supervisory references.

-The O’Neill Centre recognizes the importance of immunization to protect our residents, staff and others from COVID-19.
-As such, subject to any accommodation required by applicable human rights legislation, it will be a condition of employment that all new hires have received, at minimum, the first dose of a COVID-19 vaccine approved by Health Canada with the second dose scheduled.
+The O'Neill Centre Long Term Care Home recognizes the importance of immunization to protect our residents, staff, and others from COVID-19.
+As such, subject to any accommodation required by applicable human rights legislation, it will be a condition of employment that all new hires have received both doses of a COVID-19 vaccine approved by Health Canada, 14 days before start date.

 How to apply?